francbohuslav/http-mock-server/readme.md

 ### Options

-Look into `config.json` and I think you will understand :-).
+Look into `config.jsonc` and I think you will understand :-).